-Sending money to India from the UK is one of the first things you want to know about when you travel to the UK for work.
+Sending money to India is one of the first things you want to know about when you travel overseas for work.

 Bold promise?
 Definitely.